 If you’re new to running, you may not know that proper running posture is crucial for an all-around better performance.
 Maintaining good form while running will not only prevent extra stress on your body, but it will also help you use your energy more efficiently while you are out for a run.

-Here are the 4 key points, with respect to running posture, that will make you a better and more efficient runner:
+Here are the 4 key points that will make you a better and more efficient runner:

 1. Hips: Upright & Forwards

 Your hips should be just right – not pushed too far back, and not pushed too far forward.

 Make sure your hips and pelvis are upright and ever-so-slightly forward, as this will help enable your core while you are running.